dylanmooney62/laravel-blog/content/blog/deployment.md

 ## Teething problems

-As with moving from a local to live site there are always teething problems.

-The deployment went surprisingly well, The only problem I did encounter was that images would not load.
+The deployment went surprisingly well, the only problem I did encounter was that images would not load.

-When taking a further look a 404 response will being returned
+When taking a further look, a 404 response was being returned.

 ![404 response went attempting to load image](../../src/images/deployment/image-not-found.png)

-I figured this was due the symbolic being broken when moving the files to the live server so I ran the `php artisan storage:link` command and tried again.
+I figured this was due the symbolic link being broken when moving the files to the live server so I ran the `php artisan storage:link` command and tried again.

 But unfortunately, this did not work either.
-VS Code is very and displays symbolics in the file directory and there was none showing so this command wasn't working.

 In the end, to get it working I had to create symbolic link manually